m11nh/Spam-email-machine-learning-model/README.md

 # Spam-email-machine-learning-model
-Generate a machine learning model that classifies email as being spam or not spam.
+Generated a machine learning model to detect whether email is spam or not.

 Note for setting up
 * open SpamEmailML.ipynb on jupyter/machine learning studios